 According to the Farmers' Almanac, the October birthstone, the opal, symbolizes faithfulness and confidence.
-The word comes from the Latin opalus, meaning “precious jewel,” and from the Greek word opallios, meaning “to see a change in color.”
+The word comes from the Greek word opallios, meaning “to see a change in color.”
 An alternate birthstone is Pink Tourmaline, which has long symbolized compassion and unconditional love.

 More than any other birthstone, the opal is surrounded by mystery and legend.
 Depending on one's culture, there is a vast array of beliefs associated with the stone.
 Centuries ago, the opal was thought to be good luck.
-The Romans believed and opal was a symbol of hope, like the rainbow.
+The Romans believed the opal was a symbol of hope, like the rainbow.
 The vast array of colors in opals made them just as unique as a rainbow.
 The Greeks believed the opal gave its owner the gift of prophecy, and many Greek rulers gave opal jewelry to their wives as the stone was a symbol of fidelity and assurance.
-Arabians thought the stone rained from heaven in flashes of lightning.
 In medieval times, all blonde maidens wanted a necklace made of opals, as this was considered an absolute guarantee to prevent their hair from fading or darkening.
 The opal was also thought to make a person invisible whenever he wished.

 While there is some conjecture on the exact process of opal formation, most agree that a beautiful opal is formed from rain.
 It is formed when water from rain seeps down into crevasses in the rock.
 Once the water evaporates, the silica that is left behind dries out and hardens into precious opal.
 The play of color you see in opal is due to millions of tiny silica spheres of different sizes.
 These spheres refract light and cause the beautiful spectral colors you see in an opal.
 The spheres have to be just the right size and of a uniform nature to create enough color for our eyes to see.
 In the David Yurman necklace above you can see the stunning colors of opal reflecting the lights.